-Currently the Corporation is made up of nineteen diverse Members, who are:
+Currently the Corporation is made up of eighteen diverse Members, who are:

 Members are initially appointed for 12 months and then can be re-appointed for two periods of four years.
-Staff Members are appointed for terms of four years and Student Members are appointed annually.
+Staff Members are appointed for up to two terms of four years and Student Members are appointed annually.

 The legal power of our Corporation rests with the Corporation and not with individual Members, therefore we must:

 As individuals we are not personally liable for the debts of the College, unless it is shown we have acted negligently or improperly.